Fujifilm X-T2 vs Nikon D5

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the X-T2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T2 was succeeded by the Fujifilm X-T3 .
+Both the X-T2 and the D5 have been discontinued, but can regularly be found used on eBay.
+The D5 was replaced by the Nikon D6, while the X-T2 was followed by the Fujifilm X-T3 .
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T2 and the Nikon D5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.